-In concluding that "only [the three patents subject to the summary-judgment decision in the West-Ward Litigation] matter for purposes of Section 1.2(d)" (Appx19-20), the district court read out the requirement that Section 1.2(d) is triggered only when "all" asserted patents are adjudicated to be either not infringed or a combination of not infringed, invalid, or unenforceable.
+In concluding that "only [the three patents subject to the summary-judgment decision in the West-Ward Litigation] matter for purposes of Section 1.2(d)" (Appx12-13), the district court read out the requirement that Section 1.2(d) is triggered only when "all" asserted patents are adjudicated to be either not infringed or a combination of not infringed, invalid, or unenforceable.
 The district court's decision, while citing to the "asserted and adjudicated" language, effectively gives meaning only to "adjudicated."
 It fails to give meaning to the phase "asserted and adjudicated" and ignores the term "all."
-This is particularly disturbing in view of the district court's statement that "Section 1.2(d) applies to patent claims that were 'asserted and adjudicated."
-Appx19.
-Under the district court's interpretation, any Final Court Decision holding that the patents being adjudicated were not infringed, invalid, or unenforceable would trigger Mylan's license under Section 1.2(d), regardless of whether there were other patents asserted in the litigation.
+This is particularly disturbing in view of the district court's statement that "Section 1.2(d) applies to patent claims that were 'asserted and adjudicated[.]"
+Appx12.
+Under the district court's interpretation, any Final Court Decision holding that the patents being adjudicated were not infringed, invalid, or unenforceable would trigger Alkem's license under Section 1.2(d), regardless of whether there were other patents asserted in the litigation.
 As such, Section 1.2(d) would have the same meaning whether or not the terms "all" or "asserted" were in the provision.
 In so doing, the district court violated the fundamental principle that a court "will not read a contract to render a provision or term 'meaningless or illusory."
 Osborn ex rel.
 Osborn v.
 Kemp, 991 A.2d 1153, 1159 (Del.
 2010) (citation omitted).

-Under the district court's interpretation, regardless of what patents and claims are asserted in the litigation, the only thing that needs to be determined is whether the claims that were adjudicated in the underlying litigation were found not infringed, invalid, or unenforceable.
-What was actually asserted in the underlying litigation has no relevance according to the district court; this renders the term "asserted" superfluous.
+Under the district court's interpretation, regardless of what patents and claims are asserted in the litigation, the only thing that needs to be determined is whether any claims that were adjudicated in the underlying litigation were found not infringed, invalid, or unenforceable.
+What was actually asserted in the underlying litigation has no relevance according to the district court; this improperly renders the term "asserted" superfluous.

-In contrast, Takeda's interpretation requires looking at both what was asserted and what was adjudicated in the underlying litigation, requiring that all patents that were asserted in the underlying litigation must also be adjudicated as not infringed, invalid, or unenforceable.
-Takeda's interpretation of Section 1.2(d) does not, as the district court implied (Appx19), change the phrase "asserted and adjudicated" to "asserted or adjudicated."
-Rather, Takeda's interpretation requires that all of the unexpired "asserted" claims must also be "adjudicated" to a holding of "(i) not infringed, or (ii) any combination of not infringed and invalid or unenforceable" in order for Section 1.2(d) to be triggered.
-In the West-Ward Litigation, eight patents were asserted, but only three of the eight patents were adjudicated.
-With respect to the remaining five patents, there was no adjudication at all-let alone an adjudication one way or the either regarding noninfringement, invalidity, or unenforceability.
-Therefore, Mylan's license was not triggered.
+In contrast, the clear and unambiguous language of the Settlement Agreement requires looking at both what was asserted and what was adjudicated in the underlying litigation-requiring that all patents that were asserted in the underlying litigation must also be adjudicated as not infringed, invalid, or unenforceable.
+Takeda's

+-27 - interpretation of Section 1.2(d) does not, as the district court implied (Appx12), change the phrase "asserted and adjudicated" to "asserted or adjudicated."
+Rather, Takeda's interpretation requires that all of the unexpired "asserted" claims must also be "adjudicated" to a "holding" of "(i) not infringed, or (ii) any combination of not infringed and/or invalid, unpatentable, or unenforceable" in order for Section 1.2(d) to be triggered.
+In the West-Ward Litigation, eight patents were asserted, but only three of the eight patents were adjudicated to a holding of noninfringement.
+With respect to the remaining five patents, there was no holding one way or the other regarding noninfringement, invalidity, or unenforceability.
+Therefore, Alkem's license was not triggered.